The Women Written Out of Nuclear Science

 Darleane Hoffman

-American Chemical Society Award for Nuclear Chemistry Presented by Dr. Glenn T. Seaborg to Dr. Darleane C. Hoffman
+Dr. Glenn T. Seaborg with Dr. Darleane C. Hoffman

 Glenn Seaborg presenting the American Chemical Society Award to Darleane Hoffman, circa 1983. (photo: Lawrence Berkeley Lab)